wp-plugins/wp-google-suggest/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Maintenance release.
+* Tested with WordPress 3.4.

 = 1.3.1 =
-* Redo packaging
+* Redo packaging.

 = 1.3.0 =
-* Updated Utility Class
+* Updated Utility Class.
-* Tested with WordPress 3.4
+* Tested with WordPress 3.4.

 = 1.2 =
-* Fixed a bug that prevented the plugin from activating
+* Fixed a bug that prevented the plugin from activating.

 = 1.1 =
-* Updated Google Suggest Script
+* Updated Google Suggest Script.
-* Relies on Core for JavaScript bootstrap, so Version 3.3 is required
+* Relies on Core for JavaScript bootstrap, so Version 3.3 is required.
-* Tested up to WordPress 3.3.1
+* Tested up to WordPress 3.3.1.

 = 1.0 =
-* Initial Release
+* Initial Release.